mmower/ergo/README.md

 Perhaps unsurprisingly I prefer the Ergo style.

 That said, if you have serious parsing intentions you should probably be using one of NimbleParsec or ExSpirit instead of Ergo.
-Ergo is likely less complete, less reliable, and less performant than either of those more established libraries.
+Ergo is likely less complete, less reliable, and certainly less performant than either of those more established libraries.

 Also note that this is the second attempt I've made at building such a library.
 The first, Epic, was not completed and, on reflection, not good maintanable code.
 I did, however, learn a great deal in building it and that learning has put Ergo on a much firmer footing.